 This is a group of our favorite questions to answer.
 First and foremost, we love, just love, large trees.
 We like selling trees to our customers that give them “instant gratification.”
 We like seeing the birds making nests in our trees because they feel as if they’ve been there for years.
 We just like the feeling we get after we’ve planted one in someone’s yard and literally transformed it.
 Yet, another reason we specialize in large trees is because that’s our niche.
 It’s our way of competing with other nurseries and it seems to be something high in demand.

-So about the tree being a good investment… Well, there are many people who ask us for a “fast-growing tree” because they think it’s the best way to go when deciding what tree to plant in their yard.
+As for the tree being a good investment… There are many people who ask us for a “fast-growing tree” because they think it’s the best way to go when deciding what tree to plant in their yard as time is usually of the essense.
 Yet, as with most things, there are prices to pay for “fast-growing trees.”
 For one, the faster the tree grows, the softer the bark.
 The softer the bark, the more likely the tree is to break in winds and snows.
 Let us take care of finding a well cared-for tree so that you can focus your energies on finding a larger tree, rather than one that just grows fast.
 For your money and overall investment, a larger tree is better than a “faster” tree.
 (For additional information, visit “Trees are an Investment?” in the FAQS).